Skip to main content

 Policies on modern slavery

 The Group has a Policy and Strategy Framework which is approved by the Board.
-Our policies apply to Livv Housing Group, and to its subsidiary organisations as appropriate.
-We review our policies at least every three years to make sure that they reflect the Group’s aims and our regulatory and statutory obligations.
-All of our policies set out specific responsibilities by role and have a named owner responsible for overall implementation, enforcement and monitoring.
-Policy documents are available to all employees on our intranet.
+Our policies apply to Livv Housing Group, and to our subsidiary organisations as appropriate.
+We review policies at least every three years to make sure that they continue to reflect the Group’s aims and our regulatory and statutory obligations.

 The following strategy and policies comprise our approach to identifying modern slavery risks and preventing slavery and human trafficking in our operations.

-- Procurement Policy and Strategy
+• Procurement Policy and Strategy

-Our Procurement Policy sets the rules and principles for procurement.
-All employees engaged in managing or leading contracts for goods or services must also adhere to our Contract Management Framework.
+Our Procurement Policy sets our rules and principles for procurement.
+All staff engaged in managing or leading contracts for goods or services must also adhere to our Contract Management Framework.
 We have controls in place to make sure that goods and services are procured in compliance with Modern Slavery legislation.
 Above and below threshold procurement activity require bidders to provide confirmation and information on Modern Slavery Act compliance.

-Our Procurement Strategy includes building trust in our supply chains through supplier relationship management and market engagement.
-The Group has been enhancing supply chain and contract management controls by driving maturity in our procurement practices and understanding risk in our supply chains.
+Our Procurement Strategy 2025-28 includes actions to build trust in our supply chains through supplier relationship management and market engagement.
+We are enhancing supply chain and contract management controls by driving maturity in our procurement practices and understanding risk in our supply chains.
 This includes maintaining embedded compliance principles and oversight throughout the contract lifecycle from procurement to contract expiry.
-Our procurement advisor Cirrus Purchasing, supports us in embedding compliant practices in line with our policy and procedures.

-- Colleague Code of Conduct
+• Colleague Code of Conduct

 Our code provides a clear framework for how we expect Livv employees to conduct themselves.
 We strive to maintain a work environment in which honesty, integrity and respect for colleagues, customers and clients are constantly reflected in personal behaviour and standards of conduct.

-- Colleague Selection Policy
+• Colleague Selection Policy

 We carry out Right to Work checks for all new employees.
 We have a Preferred Supplier List for recruitment and agency workers.
 We use only specified, reputable employment agencies to source labour and always verify the practices of any new agency before accepting workers from that agency.
+We will complete a scheduled review of the Colleague Selection Policy in 2026 to ensure it remains effective.

-- Grievance Policy
+• Grievance Policy

 We aim to ensure that colleagues are treated in the same way in similar circumstances and issues are dealt with fairly and reasonably.
 Employees are able to raise a grievance if they are concerned with the way in which they have been treated by the business, managers or colleagues.
 Our Grievance Policy is consistent with the ACAS code of practice on grievance procedures.

-We seek to tackle modern slavery in our communities in our role as a social housing provider.
 All employees, agency workers and contractors are responsible for sharing information and raising alerts where there is a concern of modern slavery.
 Our mobile IT system allows employees to report welfare concerns in real-time, which are triaged by managers and the Safeguarding Team.
 Customers are also able to report to us any suspicions they may have regarding potential instances of modern slavery.

 We are a member of Knowsley’s Multi-Agency Safeguarding Hub (MASH).
 We report any suspicions of modern slavery taking place in Knowsley through the Hub, who will investigate further.
 The Hub has members authorised to make referrals to the National Referral Mechanism (NRM).
 The NRM is a framework for identifying and referring potential victims of modern slavery and ensuring they receive the appropriate support.
 We also report potential modern slavery cases to the safeguarding hubs of other local authority areas we own homes in.